-Just recently, though, a new fast-acting depression treatment option was approved by the FDA, offering hope to those who need it most.
+However, a new fast-acting depression treatment option has been approved by the FDA, offering hope to those who need it most.

 Ketamine’s Cousin Now FDA-Approved

-The US Food and Drug Administration has approved a new esketamine drug for treatment-resistant depression.
-The Janssen Pharmaceutical Companies’ drug, to be sold under the name Spravato, is a chemical cousin to ketamine, the anesthetic drug popularly used in clubs as a date rape drug.
+The US Food and Drug Administration has approved an esketamine drug for treatment-resistant depression.
+The Janssen Pharmaceutical Companies’ drug—to be sold under the name Spravato—is a chemical cousin to ketamine, the anesthetic drug popularly used in clubs as a date rape drug.